 As a mum of two boys, I felt much better about them seeing her at home than visiting her in hospital.
 My Grandma loved having her family around her and my boys being able to create those last memories of their Great-Grandma, full of laughter and happiness and content in her own home, is something that gives me comfort now and always will.

 Because of Blythe House, we were able to keep our promise to my Grandma, ensuring she was safe and very well looked after in the comfort of her own home.

 By lighting up a life for Grandma, my donation will go towards supporting Blythe House Hospicecare and Helen’s Trust’s services in the future, providing vital care to people like Grandma, who wish to remain in their own home at the end of their life, with their loved ones by their side.
 The Hospice at Home team has supported over 234 local patients between January and September this year; enabling them to remain at home where they feel most safe.

-For a suggested minimum donation of £10, a light on the virtual Blythe House Hospicecare tree will be dedicated to your loved one, and their name will be listed in the Order of Service for the Light up a Life ceremony.
-You will receive an invitation to the service to be held on Sunday 12th December at 4pm, with a choice of attending in person or watching online.
-You will also receive a personalised tree hanging and your own copy of the Order of Service to keep.
+For a suggested minimum donation of £10, a light on the virtual Blythe House Hospicecare tree will be dedicated to your loved one.
+You will also receive a tree hanging to personalise.